Best Practices for Fixed-Point Conversion Workflow

 To compare the behavior before and after conversion, enable signal logging for signals of interest in the system under design.

-After performing a range collection run, you can specify absolute, relative, and time tolerances for signals in your model that have signal logging enabled.
-After you simulate an embedded run, the Run Browser displays whether the embedded run meets the specified signal tolerances compared to the range collection run.
+You can specify absolute, relative, and time tolerances for signals in your model that have signal logging enabled.
+After you simulate with embedded types, the Workflow Browser displays whether the embedded run meets the specified signal tolerances compared to the baseline run created during range collection.
 You can view the comparison plots in the Simulation Data Inspector.

 During the fixed-point conversion process using the Fixed-Point Tool, do not use the “Save as” option to save referenced models or MATLAB® Function blocks with a different name.
 If you do, you might lose existing results for the original model.